spencertipping/nfu/README.md

 # nfu: Numeric Fu for your shell
+**NOTE:** nfu is unlikely to receive any more major updates, as I'm currently working on its successor [ni](https://github.com/spencertipping/ni).

 `nfu` is a text data hub and transformation tool with a large set of composable functions and source/sink adapters.
 For example, if you wanted to do a map-side inner join between a PostgreSQL table, a CSV from the Internet, and stuff on